Skip to main contentScroll Top

 The great Buddha of Wat Si Chum.

-As in general every important statue, it has its own name, here Phra Achana, which translates to “ he who is not afraid" It is in one of the most classic positions that you will come across many times in Thailand.
-The right hand is placed on the knee (the latter is today covered with leaves ofor), legs in lotus position, this is what we call the Bhumisparsha mudra, which can be translated as “ the call to the Earth to bear witness"
+Like most important statues, it has its own name, here Phra Achana, which translates as " he who is not afraid"She is in one of the most classic poses that you will encounter many times in Thailand.
+Her right hand is resting on her knee (which is now covered in gold leaf), her legs are in the lotus position; this is called the Bhumisparsha mudra, which can be translated as " the call to the Earth to bear witness"

 The site was extensively renovated in the 50s and has provided much insight into the origins of the kingdom.
 Indeed, an ancient stone inscription found in the mondop of Wat Si Chum provides information on the founding of the Sukhothai Kingdom.